-Men who do exercise produce better quality semenOctober 31st, 2012 in Medical research /
+Men who do exercise produce better quality semenOctober 31, 2012 in Medicine & Health / Medical research

 A new study conducted by researchers at the University of Cordoba links moderate physical activity in males with better hormone levels and sperm characteristics that favour reproduction compared to sedentary men.